 Prior to FY 2007, up to \$3.5 million was provided annually by the power customers to fund critical maintenance and/or to cover emergencies which happen during the fiscal year at the power plants.
 Currently, there is no mechanism in place that guarantees annual funding from power revenues.
 The Region has made steady progress in receiving additional up-front funding for power projects, and in FY 20, \$23.4 million was provided by the power customers.
-Power customers funded \$36 million in FY 2021 for power activities.
-Due to significant funding provided the last couple years and carried over into FY 2022 for multi-year projects, funding provided in FY 2022 is \$1.3 million for new projects.
-The Region continues to have discussions with the power customers and will be requesting additional funds in FY 2023 for high priority projects.
+Power customers funded \$36 million in FY 2021 and \$1.3 million in FY 2022 for power activities.
+The Region continues to have discussions with the power customers and will be requesting additional funds in FY 2024 for high priority projects.